thjbdvlt/quelquhui/README.md

         "APOSTROPHE": "'`´’" # default
         "HYPHEN": "-–—",  # default
         # signs you'll set here will replace defaults.
-        # other won't be change.
+        # other won't be changed.
-        # complete list and default can be found with
+        # complete list with default values can be found with
         # `quelquhui.default.Chars.__dict__`
     }
     words = {